Teaching – Things Teachers should Avoid

 ** Teachers should never discriminate against pupils on the basis of race, creed, colour, religon.
 (Thanks, Safiq Ali Patel)

 ** Teachers should not discriminate against Gender.
 (Thanks, J Dove-Miller)

 ** Don't discuss your personal problems with students.
+This is so easy to do, if you are teaching adults.
 (Thanks, Giving fairy)